hjrPhoebus/X-Dub/README.md

 - [2025.12.31] Release Arxiv paper.

 ## ⚙️ Code Release Status
-We are working hard to prepare the source code for release, expected before January 31, 2026.
+We are working hard to prepare the source code for release.
 Thank you for your patience!

 ## Citation